Anthony Salerno: Genovese front boss and prison

-While awaiting the Mafia Commission trial, Salerno was indicted in a separate trial on March 21, 1986, in a second federal racketeering indictment, which accused Salerno of having hidden controlling interests in S & A Concrete Co. and Transit-Mix Concrete Corp. in the construction of Mount Sinai School of Medicine, Memorial Sloan-Kettering Cancer Center, and the Trump Tower.
+While awaiting the Mafia Commission trial, Salerno was indicted in a separate trial on March 21, 1986, in a second federal racketeering indictment, which accused Salerno of having hidden controlling interests in the S & A Concrete Company and the Transit-Mix Concrete Corporation involved in the construction of Mount Sinai School of Medicine, Memorial Sloan-Kettering Cancer Center, and the Trump Tower.
 Salerno was also accused of illegally aiding the election of Roy Lee Williams to the national presidency of the Teamsters Union.
 Salerno pleaded not guilty on all charges.
-In October 1988, he was convicted and sentenced to 70 years in prison, including a $376,000 fine, and ordered to forfeit half of the racketeering proceeds (estimated to be $30 million).
+In October 1988, he was convicted on all charges and sentenced to 70 years in prison, penalized with a $376,000 fine, and ordered to forfeit half of the racketeering proceeds (estimated to be $30 million).

-In 1986, shortly after Salerno's conviction in the Commission Trial, Salerno's longtime right-hand man, Vincent "The Fish" Cafaro, turned informant, and told the FBI that Salerno had never been the real boss of the Genoveses, but was merely a front for Gigante.
+In 1986, shortly after Salerno's conviction in the Commission Trial, Salerno's longtime right-hand man, Vincent "The Fish" Cafaro, turned informant, and told the FBI that Salerno had never been the real boss of the Genoveses, but merely a front for Gigante.
 Cafaro also revealed that the Genovese family had been keeping up this ruse since 1969.
 An FBI bug had captured a conversation in which Salerno and capo Matthew "Matty the Horse" Ianniello were reviewing a list of prospective candidates to be made in another family.
-Frustrated that the nicknames of the wannabes hadn't been included, Salerno shrugged and said, "I'll leave this up to the boss"—a clear sign that he was not the real leader of the family.
-However, according to Selwyn Raab, organized crime reporter for The New York Times, even though prosecutors erred in billing Salerno as the Genovese boss, this mistake would not have jeopardized Salerno's conviction at the Commission Trial or his 100-year sentence.
-In his book Five Families, Raab noted that Salerno had been tried and convicted for specific criminal acts, not for being a boss.
+Frustrated that the nicknames of the wannabes hadn't been included, Salerno said, "I'll leave this up to the boss", a clear sign that he was not the real leader of the family.
+In any case, according to Selwyn Raab, organized-crime reporter for The New York Times, even though prosecutors erred in billing Salerno as the Genovese family's real boss, this mistaken assumption would not have affected Salerno's conviction at the Commission trial nor his 100-year sentence.
+In his book Five Families, Raab pointed out that Salerno was tried and convicted for specific criminal acts; not for being a boss.

 Death

-After his conviction and imprisonment, Salerno's health deteriorated due to his diabetes and suspected prostate cancer.
-On July 27, 1992, Anthony Salerno died at the US Medical Center for Federal Prisoners in Springfield, Missouri.
+After his imprisonment, Salerno's health deteriorated due to his diabetes and suspected prostate cancer.
+On July 27, 1992, Anthony Salerno died at the US Medical Center for Federal Prisoners in Springfield, Missouri from complications arising from a stroke.

 Salerno was buried at Saint Raymond's Cemetery in the Throggs Neck section of the Bronx in New York City.